s1la/python_project_SS/README.md

 The goal of this project is to create an easier workflow to analyze manual mating assay results.

-## Colony counting
+## Colony_processing

 ### Input

-When spotting onto the selective plates, do so according to the pattern provided on [layout_reference].

-After performing a liquid mating assay, plates should be scanned using a ChemiDoc imaging system/ordinary tabletop scanner (decide!), and saved as a [filetype].

-When naming the image files, do so according to the following pattern: **date_control:strain-environment_sample:strain-environment_D-or-T**, with D indicating Donor selecting plates and T indicating Transconjugant selecting plates.
+This script accepts colony counting data in .csv format, including at least the columns 'Date', 'Control', 'Strain', 'Environment', 'Biological_Replicate', 'Technical_Replicate', 'Colony_Count', 'Dilution' and 'Plate' (as shown in [example_data.csv]).

-### Script
+### Running the script

-[Information about how to use the script, and what it does.]
+This script can be run from the terminal by writing the following: python colony_processing.py [input.csv].

+The optional argument --output.dir can be added to change the name of the output directory.
+By default, this is the name of the input .csv file, followed by '_processed'.

 ### Output

-This script will output a .csv file containing eight columns, showing date, condition (strain, environment, sample, replicate), colony count, dilution at which this colony count was obtained, and D or T.

-## Data processing

-### Input

-This script can use the output from the Colony Counting script, or similarly structured data (see [example_data.csv]).

-### Script

-This script can be run from the terminal by writing the following: python colony_processing.py [arguments].
+Absolute conjugation efficiency is calculated first, saved as '01_Absolute_Efficiency'.

+This is then averaged accross technical replicates, and the standard deviation is calculated, saved as '02_Technical_Replicates_Efficiency'.

-The average of your technological and biological repicates, with the associated standard deviations, is calculated.
+The average and standard deviation accross all replicates is then calculated, and normalized to the controls.

-Sample data is normalized to corresponding controls per date.
-Averages per condition with standard deviations are plotted, with a separate figure per date.
-This is saved as [output_plot_1_name.pdf]

-For multi-day runs with the same sample conditions, plots are also generated with the data of multiple days.
-Both averages per condition with pooled variance, and boxplots are generated, with one figure per condition.
-This is saved as [output_plot_2_name.pdf]

-Finally, summary datafiles are generated, saved as [data_filenames.csv]
+Per date, this is saved as '03_Normalized_Efficiency'.

+Accross dates, this is saved as '04_Normalized_Efficiency_All_Dates'.

+Finally, results per date and accross all dates are plotted, saved in '05_Conjugation_per_day' and '06_Full_Conjugation'.